Dr Elizabeth M. Gresson is a New Zealand Barrister at Vulcan Chambers, Barristers at Law, Vulcan Lane, Auckland NZ.

-- Worked under judicial supervision at Magistrates’ Court of Victoria, Melbourne.
-Gained experience in therapeutic jurisprudence approaches to criminal and family violence, and specialist problem-solving courts – Koori Court, Assessment Referral Court (Mental Health issues), Neighbourhood Justice Centre Collingwood, and Victorian Alcohol and Drug Court Dandenong.
+- Worked with judicial supervision, Magistrates’ Court of Victoria, Melbourne, in therapeutic jurisprudence approaches to criminal law, family violence, and specialist problem-solving courts, Koori Court, Assessment Referral Court (Mental Health), Neighbourhood Justice Centre Collingwood, and Victorian Alcohol and Drug Court Dandenong.

-- Appearances in criminal jurisdiction at District Courts of Auckland, Manukau, Waitakere, and High Court Auckland; successful s 106 Sentencing Act submissions to achieve discharge without conviction for clients; applications under the Land Transport Act;
+- Appearances in criminal jurisdiction at District Courts of Auckland, Manukau, Waitakere, North Shore, and the Auckland High Court.